Expert Workshop on Paris Alignment – New York City

 The topic of ‘Paris Alignment’ is a key area of focus of climate and sustainable investment and finance-related discussions in 2019.
 Institutions of all types are taking commitments and developing approaches to align their activities with the objectives of the Paris Agreement.

 This event is part of a series of workshops started at COP24 in Katowice and followed by discussions sessions in June 2019 in Bonn – as well as within the Climate Action in Financial Institutions Initiative.
-These workshops bring together experts, financial sector practitioners and other public and private stakeholders to exchange on emerging research and approaches to date on the topic.
+These workshops brought together experts, financial sector practitioners and other public and private stakeholders to exchange on emerging research and approaches to date on the topic.
 This includes the Supporting Institutions of the Climate Action in Financial Institutions Initiative, members of the IDFC, the group of MDBs, commercial financial institutions, government agencies and representatives – as well as research centers, think-tanks and NGOs.

-To help frame discussions, the event will include the launch of an independent two-part study produced by I4CE and the Climate Policy Initiative (CPI).
+To help frame discussions, the event included the launch of an independent two-part study produced by I4CE and the Climate Policy Initiative (CPI).
 This study presents a framework for defining what the process of ‘Paris Alignment’ requires as well as insights and recommendations on how development finance institutions can build on existing climate mainstreaming efforts to align their activities from today.
 The study was conducted with support from the International Development Finance Club (IDFC) and the European Climate Foundation (ECF).

 More about the event on Climate Action in Financial Institutions Initiative website.